trillek-team/trillek-computer/calling_convention.md

             return ret;
     }

-Produces this (notice that is not optimiced code for clarity) :
+Produces this (notice that is not optimized code for clarity) :

-    caller:
+    CALLER:
-            push    %r4             ; Prologue.
+            PUSH    %r4             ; Prologue.
 Preserves %r4 in the stack

-            push    %bp             ; Code that preserves %bp and pass the set     %r0, 1          ; arguments
+            PUSH    %bp             ; Code that preserves %bp and pass the MOV     %r0, 1          ; arguments
-            set     %r1, 2
+            MOV     %r1, 2
-            set     %r2, 3
+            MOV     %r2, 3
-            set     %r3, 4
+            MOV     %r3, 4
-            push    5               ; Fifth argument to the stack cpy     %bp, %sp        ; BP points to the last argument if is any ; or to the old BP value
+            PUSH    5               ; Fifth argument to the stack MOV     %bp, %sp        ; BP points to the last argument if is any ; or to the old BP value

-            call    callee
+            CALL    CALLEE
-            sub     %sp, 4, %sp     ; Code that recovers BP value pop     %bp
+            SUB     %sp, %sp, 4     ; Code that recovers BP value POP     %bp

-            add     %r4, %r0, 5     ; ret += 5
+            ADD     %r4, %r0, 5     ; ret += 5

-            cpy     %r4, %r0        ; Epilogue.
+            MOV     %r4, %r0        ; Epilogue.
 Sets %r0 to return value and
-            pop     %r4             ; restores used %r4
+            POP     %r4             ; restores used %r4
-            ret
+            RET

-    calle:
+    CALLEE:
-            push    %r4             ; Prologue.
+            PUSH    %r4             ; Prologue.
 Preserves %r4 in the stack
-            push    %r5             ; Prologue.
+            PUSH    %r5             ; Prologue.
 Preserves %r5 in the stack

-            add     %r0, %r1, %r4   ; tmp = a + b
+            ADD     %r0, %r1, %r4   ; tmp = a + b
-            add     %r4, %r2, %r4   ; tmp += c
+            ADD     %r4, %r2, %r4   ; tmp += c
-            add     %r4, %r3, %r4   ; tmp += d
+            ADD     %r4, %r3, %r4   ; tmp += d

-            load    %r5, %bp        ; Reads e and puts in a local var add     %r4, %r5, %r4   ; tmp += e
+            LOAD    %r5, %bp        ; Reads e and puts in a local var ADD     %r4, %r5, %r4   ; tmp += e

-            cpy     %r4 , %r0       ; Epilogue.
+            MOV     %r4 , %r0       ; Epilogue.
 Sets %r0 to the return value
-            pop     %r5             ; restores used %r5
+            POP     %r5             ; restores used %r5
-            pop     %r4             ; restores used %r4
+            POP     %r4             ; restores used %r4
             ret

 ### FAQ